You check property listings, compare prices, and maybe even talk to an agent. But after a while, everything starts to feel overwhelming.

 - After full payment is completed

-- Ownership transferred
+- Ownership is transferred

-- Keys handed over
+- Keys are handed over

 For new projects: